 A second, shorter upload of the video was put on YouTube the same day, with over 6 million views over the past 4 years.
 The event was covered by the LAist, Fox News and Wired immediately afterward.
 A few days later, NPR blogged about the incident and it was added to Urban Dictionary, where it was subsequently featured as the Urban Word of the Day on November 1st, 2007.

-In May 2011, Washington Post reported that Meyer was enrolled at law school in Florida after the incident gave him “a taste of the system” and has written a book about his experience.
+In May 2011, the Washington Post reported that Meyer was enrolled at law school in Florida after the incident gave him “a taste of the system” and has written a book about his experience.

 Search for both "Don't tase me bro" and Andrew Meyer peaked in September 2007 with a few much smaller peaks in the months following.